Privacy policy

 4. COLLECTING SENSITIVE INFORMATION

-Sometimes we may need to collect sensitive information about you, for example, to handle a complaint.
+Sometimes we may need to collect sensitive information about you, for example, to handle a complaint or consider a request for a refund or transfer.
 This might include information about your health, racial or ethnic origin, political opinions, association memberships, religious beliefs, sexual orientation, criminal history, genetic or biometric information.

 5. INDIRECT COLLECTION